JonathanGrossman/python_basics/06_numbers.md

 # Numbers

+Many Python applications use numbers.
+It's one of the most commonly used data types and an inevitability that you'll work with numbers in your Python applications.
+The level of complexity with which you work with numbers will vary.
+On one end of the spectrum, you may be doing simple algebra.
+Like addition and subtraction.
+On the other end of the spectrum, you may be doing statistics, calculus, or other more advanced math.
+For basic math, Python has built-in functionality discussed below.
+For more advanced math, you should consider finding a Python library suitable for your specific needs.

+In Python, numbers fall into two categories.
 Numbers can be integers or floats.
 An integer is a whole number and is called `int`.
 A float has one or more decimal places and is called a `float`.
-To demonstrated the difference, consider this.
+To demonstrate the difference, consider this.
 Two Python objects can have the same value but be of a different type.
 The number `10` is and int, but the number `10.0` is a float.
-Integers generally take less space in the memory than floats
+Integers generally take less space in the memory than floats.

 ```python
 # examples of numbers